 Can I pay for my apartment using cash?
 Cash transactions are not accepted.
 Only bank-to-bank transfers.

 Do I require a lawyer?
 Yes.
 The legal team / lawyer must be based in Sri Lanka.
 If you do not have legal representation, we can recommend some.
 A lawyer is required to sign the Sales & Purchase Agreement and at the time the Deeds are being transferred.
+If you are buying offplan then the developer will normally have an appointed lawyer to manage the conveyance for all buyers during the different stage of the build.
+Market convention is typically 1% to 3% of the property’s declared value, but this is negotiable.

 Who will manage the apartment rentals on my behalf?
 There are a number of established operators who can look after your apartment and manage the rental business for you including generating and managing rental guests and housekeeping.
+All-Suite Resorts is a renowned operator in Europe and will be starting to operate some exclusive apartment projects in the South.

 What is the projected average occupancy when the building is completed?
 Occupancy varies but according to the Sri Lanka Tourism Development Authority (SLTDA), prior to 2019, the Southern Coast area maintained a steady hotel occupancy rate of over 70%.